RichM3/hangout/Z_MyConfig_Files.md

-Added code for the AWS Migrations and setup the account information in the storage.yml, credentials.yml and added the environment files in config folder
+Added code for AWS Migrations and setup account information in the storage.yml, credentials.yml and added environment files in config folder